 The one-way haulage loop was completed in December of 2020 and is shown in Figure 16-11.
 Capital expenditure considered in this design included the development of approximately 1,600 m of decline between the lowest part of the San Rafael ramp system to the top of the planned San Jose II ramp system.
-Connecting these two ramp systems (approximately 1 km @ -12% gradient) plus approximately 600 m of development at -12% gradient from approximately 100 m down-ramp from the Guadulapana portal to the top of the San Rafael ramp system in the MNFWZ, provides the opportunity to eliminate bi-directional traffic in all but the active mucking areas and the first 600 m of the Guadulapana Ramp.
+Connecting these two ramp systems (approximately 1 km @ -12% gradient) plus approximately 600 m of development at -12% gradient from approximately 100 m down-ramp from the Guadulapana portal to the top of the San Rafael ramp system (The Upper Guadulapana Ramp), combined with the "contrafrente" lateral drift system in the MNFWZ, provides the opportunity to eliminate bi-directional traffic in all but the active mucking areas and the first 600 m of the Guadulapana Ramp.